sepsoh/awesome-bash-scripts/Scripts/Internet Problem Fixer/notes.md

 - detect and igore VPN interfaces by default
 - need to seperate protocol availability, and connectivity to different segments of networks
 - need to be able to interpret icmp responses (destination forbidden/unreachable)
+- use abs.lib for logging and dependancy checks
 # things to check for in the future
 - check default route src ip ( need to ping that ip specifically )
 - check mtu